 13. ISSUE DATE.
-VALIDITY OF THE INFORMATION MEMORANDUM
+VALIDITY OF THE BASE INFORMATION MEMORANDUM

-The Information Memorandum will be valid for one year from the date of its admission (incorporación) with MARF.
-As the Programme is of a continuous type, the Notes may be issued and subscribed on any day during the validity of the Information Memorandum.
-However, the Issuer reserves the right, at its sole discretion, to not issue new Notes as it deems appropriate, pursuant to cash needs of the Issuer of because it has found more advantageous conditions of funding.
+The Base Information Memorandum will be valid for one year from the date of its admission (incorporación) with MARF.
+As the Programme is of a continuous type, the Notes may be issued and subscribed on any day during the validity of the Base Information Memorandum.
+However, the Issuer reserves the right, at its sole discretion, to not issue new Notes as it deems appropriate, pursuant to cash needs of the Issuer or because it has found more advantageous conditions of funding.

 The issue date and disbursement date of the Notes will be indicated in the complementary certificates (certificaciones complementarias) corresponding to each issue.
-The date of issue, disbursement and admission (incorporación) of the Notes may not fall after the expiration date of this Information Memorandum.
+The date of issue, disbursement and admission (incorporación) of the Notes may not fall after the expiration date of this Base Information Memorandum.

 14. NOMINAL INTEREST RATE.
-INDICATION OF THE YIELD AND CALCULATION METHOD subscription or acquisition price of the Notes, considering that they will be reimbursed on the maturity date at their face value.
+INDICATION OF THE YIELD AND CALCULATION METHOD